 Your public IP address is unique and visible to everyone on the internet, so it can be used to track you and wall you off from region-locked content.

-Because I like privacy and dislike censorship, I prefer to hide my IP address from internet providers, hackers, governments, advertisers and others.
-In this article, I’ll explain a few free and paid methods you can use to hide your IP address, as well as a few ways to change your IP address.
+Because I like online privacy and dislike censorship, I prefer to hide my IP address from internet providers, hackers, Government Agencies, advertisers, and others.

 What’s my IP address?